carl-alberto/_s/README.md

 If you want to set things up manually, download `_businessportfolio` from GitHub.
 The first thing you want to do is copy the `_businessportfolio` directory and change the name to something else (like, say, `megatherium`), and then you'll need to do a five-step find and replace on the name in all the templates.

-1. Search for `'_businessportfolio'` (inside single quotations) to capture the text domain.
+1. Search for `'businessportfolio'` (inside single quotations) to capture the text domain.
 2. Search for `_businessportfolio_` to capture all the function names.
 3. Search for `Text Domain: _businessportfolio` in style.css.
 4. Search for <code>&nbsp;_businessportfolio</code> (with a space before it) to capture DocBlocks.